svendahlstrand/10-print-game-boy/README.md

 How comes is that?
 ------------------

-In early 2018 I read the book [10 PRINT CHR$(205.5+RND(1)); : GOTO 10][10].
-Yes,
+[10 PRINT CHR$(205.5+RND(1)); : GOTO 10][10] is not only a witty one-liner but
-that's the name of the book, and yes, that's 328 pages dedicated to a three-decades-old single line of BASIC code.
-Around that same time, I had taken a long trip down memory lane, realized a childhood dream and started programming for my first handheld console: the Game Boy.
+also the title of a book.
+With the short program as the lowest common denominator, the authors delve into diverse subjects like the Commodore 64, maze in culture, and randomness in computing and art.

-Learning about `10 PRINT`, I thought that porting it to the Game Boy would be a good learning experience and a fun challenge.
+As I read the book and learned about `10 PRINT`, I thought that porting it to the Game Boy would be a good learning experience and fun challenge.
 Not a trivial one, though, as the Game Boy lacks some of the luxuries the Commodore 64 has through its KERNAL operating system and BASIC programming language.

 I hope that you, fellow reader, will learn something as well or just have a good time playing around with `10 PRINT`.